MachinisteWeb/node-atlas/README.en.md

 };
 ```

-*Note : If* `middlewaresRelativePath` *is not present in "webconfig.json", default controller folder is* `middlewares`. `middlewaresRelativePath` *is useful only to change the name/path of directory.*
+*Note: if* `middlewaresRelativePath` *is not present in `webconfig.json`, default controller folder is* `middlewares`. `middlewaresRelativePath` *is useful only to change the name/path of directory.*

 #### With the `middlewares` parameter in Global ####

 It's also possible to use the same way for all routes.
-So, the webconfig will be use like that :
+So, the webconfig will be used like that:

 **webconfig.json**